 If the P1131 code is caused by a vacuum leak, you can expect it to cost $0 to $200 to fix the issue.
 But if it’s caused by a bad oxygen sensor or another bad engine sensor, you can expect a repair cost of $100 to $1,000 or more.

 Due to the number of possible causes of the P1131 code, it’s very difficult to estimate a price without diagnosing the car.
 Once your diagnosis is complete, you know what parts need to be repaired or replaced.
-We’ve put together a sample guide of possible repair costs for you, including the parts and labor.
+I’ve put together a sample guide of possible repair costs for you, including the parts and labor.